-None of the warrants issued during this reporting period were extended or varied.
+One (1) of the warrants issued during this reporting period was extended.

 There were no revocations during the reporting period.

 There were no situations where the use of any surveillance device was discontinued during the reporting period and therefore no requirement to seek revocations of any warrants.